csound-flossmanual/csound-floss/book/16-d-random.md

 ![Opcode randomi with different values for imode](../resources/images/16-d-randomi.png)

-In practice randomi's angular changes in direction as new random values are generated might be audible depending on the how it is used.&nbsp;
+In practice randomi's angular changes in direction as new random values are generated might be audible depending on the how it is used.
 [rspline](http://www.csound.com/docs/manual/rspline.html) (or the
 simpler [jspline](http://www.csound.com/docs/manual/jspline.html))
 allows us to specify not just a single frequency but a minimum and a